verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 ### LazyLoad initialization

-You need vanilla-lazyload to manage and load all the images with a `lazy` CSS class included in the page.
-You can initialize `LazyLoad` like this:
+Including the vanilla-lazyload script gives you a `LazyLoad` JS class you can use to load the images identified by the `lazy` CSS class.
+You must create a `LazyLoad` instance like this:

 ```js
 var lazyLoad = new LazyLoad({